 There has not yet been a single complaint from any resident about the operation of the facility.
 Because the facility is state-of-the-art, especially for preventing stormwater runoff to surface water and leaching of nutrients into groundwater, we have already hosted a number of well-received tours for the university community and outside groups.
 These tours and other related publicity help position UConn as a leader in sustainable agricultural practices and environmental stewardship.
 And despite the bumps in the road early on in the siting process, our eventual involvement of an advisory committee consisting of internal and external stakeholders, along with the public informational meetings we held, and the tour of a similar facility in northwestern CT, really diffused any opposition to the facility and converted most of it to outright support.

-Although the sale of compost was initially limited to private companies, it has since been sold to the public in the spring and fall.
-Typically, the compost facility sells out of marketable material in less than one week!
+Although the sale of compost was initially limited to private companies, it has also been sold to the public or dedicated to land mitigation projects on campus in past years.
+For purchasing information, see the section on "Friday and Saturday Compost Sales" below.
+In the past, the compost facility has sold out of marketable material in less than one week!
 Additionally, the facility has also supplied Landscaping Services with about 100 yards of compost that they would have spent about $4800.00 for elsewhere.
-The revenue generated from the compost sales goes toward offsetting labor costs, the fuel cost of the compost turner, which is very efficient for a machine that large, as well as fuel costs of the pay loader.
-Finally, compost sales are also used toward maintenance around the facility (snow plowing, mowing, etc.).
+The revenue generated from the compost sales would go towards offsetting labor costs, the fuel cost of the compost turner, which is very efficient for a machine that large, as well as fuel costs of the pay loader.

 Friday/Saturday Compost Sales